Gamma Knife surgery

 Gamma Knife is used for treating both benign and malignant conditions affecting the brain, head and neck.
 It allows for shorter hospital stays and has an excellent record of successful treatment.

 In 1998 Cromwell Hospital opened the first Gamma Knife Centre in London, and since then we have successfully treated over 3,000 patients.
-We currently use the Leksell PerfexionTM .
+We currently use the Leksell IconTM.

 What is Gamma Knife surgery?

-Gamma Knife radio surgery concentrates radiation within the area of the brain, head or neck to be treated without affecting the surrounding healthy tissue.
-The entire procedure normally takes three to six hours, depending on the condition being treated, and patients are usually admitted to hospital on the day of treatment, and stay overnight for observation.
+- Gamma Knife radio surgery concentrates radiation within the area of the brain, head or neck to be treated without affecting the surrounding healthy tissue.
+The entire procedure normally takes three to six hours, depending on the condition being treated, and patients are admitted to the hospital as a day case procedure.

 To ensure precision during radiosurgery the area to be treated is mapped using the latest diagnostic and neuro-imaging techniques.
 Everything is housed under one roof, meaning patients can be scanned, mapped and treated in a single location.